Background – What the UK Offers as a Tax Efficient Jurisdiction

 On April 2015 the UK introduced a new Diverted Profits Tax (DPT) which has also been called the “Google Tax.”
 It is aimed at countering aggressive tax avoidance by multinational companies, which historically has eroded the UK tax base.

 Where applicable, DPT is charged at 25% (compared to the corporation tax rate of 20%) on all profits diverted from the UK.
 It is important to note that this is a new tax and is entirely separate from corporation tax or income tax and, as such, losses cannot be set against the DPT.

-The UK continues to be regarded as one of the preferred EU holding company jurisdictions for the majority of international companies, due to the number of tax benefits that are legitimately available, its access to capital markets, its robust corporate law and governance frame works.
+The UK continues to be regarded as a leading holding company jurisdiction.
+Due to the number of tax benefits that are legitimately available, its access to capital markets, its robust corporate law and governance frame works.

 The recently introduced Diverted Profits Tax is directed towards a specific and limited group of large multinational organisations.